-Put simply, playing the guitar is one of the most difficult instruments to play yet, these guitarists make it look like a walk in the park.
-To regular people, playing the guitar is equivalent to solving a Rubix cube while for these top guitarists, it can be equated to brushing their teeth.
+Playing the guitar is one of the most difficult instruments to play yet, these guitarists make it look like a walk in the park.
+To regular people, playing the guitar is equivalent to solving a Rubix cube.
+While for these top guitarists, it can be equated to brushing their teeth.

 In other words, the level of ease in which they create sounds through a guitar is almost otherworldly.

-To start, it is important to realize that there are so many talented guitarists that will go down in history that, it is almost impossible to not leave someone out when funneling them down to the top 10.
+To start, it is important to realize that there are so many talented guitarists that will go down in history.
+It is almost impossible to not leave someone out when funneling them down to the top 10.

 In fact, if we were making a list of the top 50 guitarists of all time, it would still be very difficult not to leave some notable names out of it.
 Heck, if we were to make a top 100 list, we would still be left with the same predicament because of the number of amazing guitarists there has been in history.

-So, to narrow this list down, there was some specific criteria, and technical ability on guitar was not the only factor:
+So, to narrow this list down, there were some specific criteria for choosing the best guitarists.
+Technical ability on guitar was not the only consideration.